kholaazeem/kholaazeem/README.md

 ## ✨ Personal Note

-> I believe in learning slowly, practicing daily, and never giving up 🌱
+> Trust your uniqueness 🌸

 ---

-⭐ *Than
-k you for visiting my GitHub profile!*
+⭐ *Thank you for visiting my GitHub profile!*